 However, more often than not, particularly with field audits, things get a little more complicated.
 When we are dealing with businesses or we are dealing with partnerships or we are dealing with situations that are not exactly perfect, then a lot of the focus turns to damage control.
-Damage control can drive costs.
+Damage control can drive costs up.

 - My firm operates on the efficiency principle.
-I run a small business; I understand the pain that business owners go through.
+Because I run a small business, I understand the pain that business owners go through.
 If I were dealing with an audit and hiring a tax attorney, I would want somebody looking out for my best interest.

-I built a firm around solving tax problems as efficiently as possible — not just to provide the lowest-cost solution, but to deliver the most value to our clients.
+- I built a firm around solving tax problems as efficiently as possible — not just to provide the lowest-cost solution, but to deliver the most value to our clients.
 When we approach an audit, I am looking to mitigate a client's cost by spreading the cost of their representation across varying levels of staff.

-Expect to Pay From $3,500-$10,000 Per Tax Year
+Expect to Pay From $3.5K to $10K Per Tax Year

 The Three “Legs” of Any Audit

-Audits are driven principally by three things.
-Number one is decisions.
+- Decisions.
 If you are able to make clear and organized decisions on an audit, it will go a long way to cutting down cost.

 Schedule a Consultation

-If you want to, I can review your facts specifically.
-I can review the audit and I can recommend your best course of action.
-Ultimately, IRS audit defense is a marathon and not a sprint.
-It is my job not only to defend you in the audit, but to help you conserve resources and allocate those resources appropriately.
+Ultimately, an IRS audit defense is a marathon, not a sprint.
+When we work together, it is my job to defend you in the audit, as well as help you conserve resources and allocate those resources appropriately.